tiagomosantos/FinalDeliveryTemplate/TEMPLATE_README.md

 ### 2.2 How to Run the Chatbot

-Provide a clear, step-by-step guide on how to launch and interact with the chatbot.
+## Provide a clear, step-by-step guide on how to launch and interact with the chatbot.
 Include any necessary commands, parameters, or configurations.

----
+Groups should provide information of an existing user so i can test the chatbot using information of that user, i will also test the registration process.

 ## 3. Database Schema

 ### 3.1 Database Overview and Schema Diagram

 Provide an overview of the database used by the chatbot system.
 Include a diagram of the database schema to visually represent the structure of tables, their relationships, and data flow. (with image)

 ### 3.2 Table Descriptions